 Connect the pull chain or fandangle to the short chain coming from the switch housing.

-Turn the power on at circuit breaker and wall switch.
-Sync the ceiling fan and wall switch (directions may vary on fan model).
+Turn the power on at the circuit breaker and wall switch.
+Sync the ceiling fan and wall switch (directions may vary with fan model).

 Verify the ceiling fan turns on and off, and operates on all speed settings.
 Verify the lights turn on and off, and operate independently from the ceiling fan.
 If your fan includes a reverse function, confirm the fan blades spin in the opposite direction by reversing the airflow.
 See Del Mar Fans & Lighting's guide on how to reverse a ceiling fan.